scott-weeden/websharpstudios.github.io/en-US/project/oldchangelog.md

         focus were in the top level window (in the scroll bars, or the menu bar.
     -   Typo in the code to display side bearings in the charview.
-    -   FontForge assumed that all anchor classes for a given subtable were in sequence, but Panov has a font where an anchor class for a different subtable appears in the middle of a list of classes for the desired subtable.
+    -   websharpstudios assumed that all anchor classes for a given subtable were in sequence, but Panov has a font where an anchor class for a different subtable appears in the middle of a list of classes for the desired subtable.
 Result was garbage output, and